 Reducing gun violence: Stanford scholars tackle the issue

-In response to the Feb.
-14 mass shooting in Florida, many Americans are asking how to prevent future senseless acts of violence.
-They are raising complicated concerns about the causes and solutions to gun violence: Why are so many people killed each year by guns?
+After recent shootings at a grocery store in Boulder, Colorado, and at a spa in Atlanta, Georgia, many Americans are asking, yet again, how to prevent future acts of senseless violence from occurring.
+Concerns are being raised about the causes and solutions to gun violence: Why are so many people killed each year by guns?
 What gun laws need to be changed?
-How can we balance our Second Amendment rights with gun safety?
+How can Second Amendment rights be balanced with firearm safety?

-Stanford scholars have been studying these issues from a range of perspectives: law, politics, economics and medicine.
+Stanford scholars have been studying these issues from a range of perspectives, including law, politics, economics and medicine.
 Here are some of their findings.

 Gun Legislation and Policy

-Law Professor John Donohue III has studied what can be done to prevent gun violence in the United States for over 25 years.
-A lawyer and economist, Donohue explores how law and public policy are connected to gun violence, examining gun laws in the U.S. compared to other countries and looking at how the laws vary between states and the effect that has on rates of violence.
+For nearly three decades, Law Professor John Donohue III has studied what can be done to prevent gun violence in the United States.
+A lawyer and economist, Donohue explores how law and public policy are connected to gun violence, including how gun laws in the U.S. compare to other countries, as well as how legislation varies across the states, to better understand the effect that has on rates of violence.